-Website: www.rohan.sdsu.edu/~ituba/math521b.
+Website: www.rohan.sdsu.edu/~ituba/math524f08.
 I will also use Blackboard to post your exam grades periodically.

 Class attendance This is not distance education.
-You are expected to attend and participate in classes.
+You are expected to attend and participate in every class.
 I will assume that you are an adult and are here to learn.
-I will not be policing your attendance.
-If you keep skipping classes, you will find me unsympathetic to your cause.
+I will not be policing your attendance, but if you keep skipping classes, you will find me unsympathetic to your cause.

 Homework and reading will be posted on the class website regularly.
 You will be able to follow the progress of the course using the website.
 HW is an essential part of your learning.
 Take it very seriously.
 It is extremely important that you keep up with the HW.
 If you do not, you will quickly find yourself lost in class and at a great disadvantage during exams.
+Expect to spend about 8 hours a week on studying outside of class.
+(This is why 12 units are considered a full course load.)
 Treat the HW as a learning opportunity, rather than something you need to get out of the way.
 Reread, revise, and polish your solutions until they are correct, concise, efficient, and elegant.
 This will really deepen your understanding of the material.
 You are unlikely to succeed in a math class without doing all of the HW.
 Attending class and reading your textbook are necessary but not sufficient conditions for passing the course.
-Expecting to learn math without doing exercises on your own is like expecting to learn to drive a car without ever sitting behind the steering wheel.
+Expecting to learn math without doing exercises on your own is like expecting to learn to ride a bicycle without ever sitting on a bicycle.